Anthropology, BA

 eAdvisor Tracking Tool

-Are you intrigued by the wider world?
-Do you want to understand the big picture of humans in all times and all places?
-Become a changemaker ready to help make the world a better place.
+Are you intrigued by the wider world and looking for a program that considers the big picture of humans in all times and all places?
+Study at the No. 1 school for anthropology and help make the world a better place by finding solutions to today's most complex issues.

 Program Description